plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 13.x.x

-### Deprecating NodeJS 10
+### Deprecating Node.js 10

-Since April 30th, 2021 NodeJS 10 is out of Long Term Support by the NodeJS community, so we are deprecating it in Volto 13.
-Please update your projects to a NodeJS LTS version (12 or 14 at the moment of this writing).
+Since April 30th, 2021 Node.js 10 is out of Long Term Support by the Node.js community, so we are deprecating it in Volto 13.
+Please update your projects to a Node.js LTS version (12 or 14 at the moment of this writing).

 ### Seamless mode is the default in development mode